mvolkmann/blog/input/shortcodes.md

 the ability of tooling to detect syntax errors in the HTML.

 TODO: Cover non-universal shortcodes?
-TODO: Are these just plain JS functions that return a string of HTML?
+TODO: Are these plain JS functions that return a string of HTML?

 TODO: Cover "paired shortcodes"?